 - 1. Make sure the AC power switch is off before making any connections. - 2.
 Push the linecord securely into the IEC connector on the rear panel, and plug it into a 3-prong AC outlet.
 The mixer can accept any AC voltage ranging from 100 VAC to 240 VAC. - 3.
 Plug a balanced microphone into one of the mic XLR (3-pin) connectors.
-Or connect any line-level signal (keyboard, or guitar preamp) to a line input jack using a TS or TRS 1/4" plug. - 4.
+Or connect any line-level signal (keyboard, or guitar preamp) to a line input jack using a TS or a TRS 1/4" plug. - 4.
 If your microphone requires phantom power, press in the 48V phantom power button. - 5.
-You can connect a guitar directly to line inputs 1 or 2 without the need for a DI box.
-Press a hi-z switch if you connect a guitar directly. - 6.
-The insert jacks of channels 1 to 4 can be used to connect an external effects or dynamics processor into the channel signal chain. - 7.
-Connect the main outputs of the mixer (either XLR or TRS 1/4") to the line-level inputs of your amplifier (with speakers already attached) or to the line-level inputs of powered speakers. - 8.
-Engage the main mix switch in the control room/phones source selection, so the meters will show the main mix levels in the next steps.
+You can connect a guitar directly to line inputs 1 or 2 without needing a DI box, if you first engage the hi-z switch on these channels. - 6.
+The insert jacks of channels 1 and 2 can be used to connect an external effects or dynamics processor into the signal chain. - 7.
+Connect the main outputs of the mixer (either XLR or TRS 1/4") to the line level inputs of your amplifier (with speakers already attached) or to the line level inputs of powered speakers.